awsdocs/amazon-migrationhub-user-guide/doc_source/API_DisassociateDiscoveredResource.md

 # DisassociateDiscoveredResource<a name="API_DisassociateDiscoveredResource"></a>

-Disassociate an Application Discovery Service \(ADS\) discovered resource from a migration task\.
+Disassociate an Application Discovery Service discovered resource from a migration task\.

 ## Request Syntax<a name="API_DisassociateDiscoveredResource_RequestSyntax"></a>